Traditional Fine Arts Organization

 Grants

-- We provide financial assistance to nonprofits for programming.
+provide grants to nonprofit institutions for programming.

-(right: Abby Rockefeller, 1900, Photograph, George
+- (right: Abby Rockefeller, 1900, Photograph, George

 Grantham Bain Collection (Library of Congress).
 Public domain, via